ArnavAgrawal03/correct_kb/README.md

-You'll need to to also clone this [repository](https://github.com/ArnavAgrawal03/ProveML)
+You'll need to also clone this [repository](https://github.com/ArnavAgrawal03/ProveML)